rmaicle/dlang-guide/basic_types/floating_point/index.md

 {% include reference_dlang_subsection_links.html %}

 [^fixed_point]: Types that have a fixed number of digits before and after the decimal point is called _fixed-point_ representations.

-{% comment %}
-Precision is a concept that we come across in daily life but do not talk about much.
-Precision is the number of digits that is used when specifying a value.
-For example, when we say that the third of 100 is 33, the precision is 2 because 33 has 2 digits.
-When the value is specified more precisely as 33.33, then the precision is 4 digits.
-The number of bits that each floating type has not only affects its maximum value, but also its precision.
-The greater the number of bits, the more precise the values are.
-{% endcomment %}